EXPRESSCLUSTER/Log-Analysis/Azure_Monitor_Agent.md

 ## 4. On-premises server prep

 Azure Arc needs to be enabled in the on-premises server in order to send log files to Azure monitor.
-You will need to deploy and configure the **Azure Connected Machine agent** on your server.
-The simplest way to do this is to download a script to automate this process.
-This script will also download and install the **connected machine agent** and then connect to **Azure Arc**.
+You will need to deploy and configure the **Azure Connected Machine agent** on your server and then connect to Azure.
+This can be done manually, but the simplest way to do this is to download a script to automate this process.
+This script will download and install the **connected machine agent** and then connect to the **Azure Monitor Agent** extension under **Azure Arc**.

 1. Log into the [Azure Portal](https://portal.azure.com/).
 2. Search for and select **Servers – Azure Arc**.